luigomez11/fullstackCapstone/README.md

 # CalTrak

 This app allows a user to create a log id ID and add food items to track their calories, based on their goals.
+Create new user or use userID: Luigomez11 password: password1234 to log on.

 Screenshots:
   ![Welcome screen](homeScreen.png?raw=true)